In this article I will cover:

 Turtle neck sweater

 This sweater will have a high close-fitting folded down collar.
 It is also known as a polo neck or roll-neck

 Shawl collar sweater

 This is usually a cardigan sweater with a flat collar combined with a continuous lapel on the front opening.
 It can be full front open ie open front with no closures or button up.
-These sweaters usually fall below the hip and is worn over t-shirts and blouses.
+These sweaters usually fall below the hip and are worn over t-shirts and blouses.

 Full zip sweater